theoam/TDArchetypalAnalysis/README.md

 - Windows 10 was used as the primary operating system.
 - R version: XXX
-- For the execution of the R script, please advice the inline comments.
+- For the execution of the R script, please advise the inline comments.

 After running the R script and conducting the Archetypal Analysis on the data sets, we obtained the RData image for each examined system.
 These RData images were imported in the TD Benchmarker tool (<https://github.com/theoam/TDBenchmarker>).